-The Company had approximately 137 million warrants and 3 million options which were not exercised as at June 30, 2013.
+The Company had approximately 137 million warrants and 8 million options which were not exercised as at December 31, 2013.
 Inclusion of these warrants and options in the computation of diluted loss per share would have an anti-dilutive effect on the loss per share and are therefore excluded from the computation.
 Consequently, there is no difference between loss per share and diluted loss per share.

-9. COMMITMENTS AND CONTINGENT LIABILITIES
+11. COMMITMENTS AND CONTINGENT LIABILITIES

-- (a) The Company entered into a consulting contract with Mr Kam Shah, the Chief Executive Officer and Chief Financial Officer on April 1, 2005 for a five-year term.
+(a) The Company entered into a consulting contract with Mr Kam Shah, the Chief Executive Officer and Chief Financial Officer on April 1, 2005 for a five-year term.
 This term was extended by another five years to March 31, 2015 by the audit committee on April 1, 2010.
-Mr Shah's monthly fee is \$15,000 plus taxes.
+Mr. Shah's monthly fee is \$15,000 plus taxes.
 Further, the contract provides for a lump sum compensation of US\$250,000 for early termination of the contract without cause.
-The contract also provides for entitlement to stock compensation and stock options under appropriate plans as may be decided by the board of directors from time to time. - (b) Under the terms of the License Agreement dated January 25, 2013, the Company's subsidiary is required to reimburse to the Licensor, Trojan Technologies Limited, 50% of all maintenance costs of the US Patent # 7,968,512 and to pay royalties of 3% on Net Receipts from sales of the Licensed Product and 5% on Net Receipts from third parties in respect of development or other exploitation of Licensed Intellectual Property and/or Licensed Products up to a maximum of \$ 30 million.
+The contract also provides for entitlement to stock compensation and stock options under appropriate plans as may be decided by the board of directors from time to time.
+For the year ending December 31, 2014, Mr. Shah accepted one million common shares in lieu of his compensation for that period (Note 7(c)).

+- (b) Under the terms of the License Agreement dated January 25, 2013, the Company's subsidiary is required to reimburse to the Licensor, Trojan Technologies Limited, 50% of all maintenance costs of the US Patent # 7,968,512 and to pay royalties of 3% on Net Receipts from sales of the Licensed Product and 5% on Net Receipts from third parties in respect of development or other exploitation of Licensed Intellectual Property and/or Licensed Products up to a maximum of \$ 30 million.
 Total amount that may be payable in future under the terms of the Agreement cannot be reasonably estimated at this time. - (c) PPL has outstanding options held by two consultants entitling them to acquire up to 7% equity interest in PPL at total exercise price of approximately \$35,247.
 The options are to be vested over two years by March 31, 2016 and are valid for five years from the date of grant.
-None of the options have so far been exercised. - (d) PPL has signed a contract with an independent contract research and manufacturing organization to manufacture certain proprietary peptides for a total costs currently estimated at between \$ 169,000 and \$272,000 of which \$ 80,439 has already been incurred and paid for.
+None of the options have so far been exercised. - (d) PPL has signed a contract with an independent contract research and manufacturing organization to manufacture certain proprietary peptides for a total costs currently estimated at between \$ 169,000 and \$272,000 of which \$ 80,439 has already been incurred and paid for. - (e) PPL has signed consulting contracts with its Chief Executive Officer and Chief Scientific Officer expiring in or around March 2015 and carrying a total monthly commitment of \$21,250.Early termination without cause would require a lump sum compensation of \$75,000 to be paid to the two consultants.

-10. RELATED PARTY TRANSACTIONS
+12. RELATED PARTY TRANSACTIONS

 Transactions with related parties are incurred in the normal course of business and are measured at the exchange amount, which is the amount of consideration established and agreed to between the related parties.
 Related party transactions and balances have been listed below, unless they have been disclosed elsewhere in the consolidated financial statements.
-Amounts are for six months ended September 30, 2013.
+Amounts are for nine months ended December 31, 2013.

-- (i) Business expenses of \$6,408 were reimbursed to directors of the Company. - (ii) Consulting fees include cash fee paid to key management for services of \$58,655
+- (i) Business expenses of \$8,722 were reimbursed to directors of the Company. - (ii) Consulting fees include cash fee paid to key management for services of \$103,394

-11. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT
+13. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT